Reality Bytes writes articles on government policies and foreign relations, including theories and controversies about them.

 The CFR is still actively promoting the agenda of a one-world government in which the insiders and their allies would retain control.
 The ultimate goal of the Council on Foreign Relations is the eradication of the United States and its constitutional guarantees of freedom and liberty.
-This is no secret agenda; the CFR published Study #7 on November 25, 1959, this study supported building an international order which would aspire to creating world peace as well as social and economic restructuring.
+This is no secret agenda; the CFR published Study #7 on November 25, 1959.
+This study supported building an international order which would aspire to create world peace as well as social and economic restructuring.
 This global order would consist of states that define themselves as Socialist/Communist.

 Is the CFR an Invisible Government?

 The Council on Foreign Relations is often referred to as an "invisible government" and is considered the most powerful organization of its kind.
 Many people are persuaded into believing that the CFR, along with other tax-exempt organizations, is actually a secret government that sets most of the major policies of the federal government.

 It is also believed that the CFR controls or influences many of our government officials whose job it is to form government policies.
 They use propaganda campaigns to convince the public to influence members of Congress to support CFR-created policy.
 The ultimate goal of this invisible government is to transform the United States into a Socialist state and then to merge the nation into a one-world government socialist system.

 In 1968 President Johnson consulted with his advisors concerning the Vietnam War.
 All of the advisors were members of the Council on Foreign Relations.
 Some of these advisors were: Andrew Goodpaster, Averell Harriman, Cyrus Vance, Maxwell Taylor, Walt Rostow, Richard Helms, William Bundy, Nicholas Katzenbach, and Dean Rusk.
 Jesse Helms was not a CFR member at this time but became a member later.